0

 Course Description:

 From the Shard in London to the Shanghai Tower, from Amager Hill to the World Trade Center in Bahrain, architectural works from different periods reflect the evolution of human needs for architectural functionality.
 With the continuous development of human needs, there is an increasing demand in society for architects with professional skills and design taste.
-In this course, students will learn fundamental knowledge in architecture, design principles, and other professional courses.
-They will draw design inspiration from the experiences shared by professionals, understand and develop the skills required for architects, laying a solid foundation to adapt to the demands of modern architecture.
+In this course, students will learn fundamental knowledge in architecture, design principles, and other professional courses; draw design inspiration from the experiences shared by professionals, understand and develop the skills required for architects, laying a solid foundation to adapt to the demands of modern architecture.

 Design and development of comprehensive urban buildings: Visit the London office of Metropolitan Workshop Architecture Studio, a recipient of numerous awards in architectural design.
 Experience the real working environment and workflow of architects, establishing a concrete understanding of the architectural design industry.